delaltomruk/euroleague-prediction/README.md

 This repository includes an end-to-end analysis including machine learning algorithms to predict Euroleague Basketball results and rankings.

-My implemented is based off of the paper [Descriptive and Predictive Analysis of Euroleague Basketball Games and the Wisdom of Basketball Crowds](https://paperswithcode.com/paper/descriptive-and-predictive-analysis-of).
+My implementation is based off of the paper [Descriptive and Predictive Analysis of Euroleague Basketball Games and the Wisdom of Basketball Crowds](https://paperswithcode.com/paper/descriptive-and-predictive-analysis-of).

 # Data Collection